 The digital signature of the certificate-issuing authority

-You can tell if you already have an SSL Certificate attached to your website by looking at the URL or web address of your domain name.
-So http://www.mydomain.com does not have an SSL certificate whilst https://www.mydomain.com does.
+You can tell if you already have a certificate attached to your website by looking at the URL or web address of your domain name.
+So http://www.mydomain.com does not have one whilst https://www.mydomain.com does.
 The clue is the letter 's' at the end of the http.

 If you go to the Chrome browser window on your computer to look at the URL or domain name of your website, you may or may not see all of it.
 If you copy what's in the browser window and then paste it into a document or note, you will then get to see the full URL, with the http bit and you can see if yours has the 's' on the end.

 Sometimes, Google (Chrome) will put an alert in the browser window telling anyone who visits the website that it's not secure.
 This doesn't look fabulous and probably isn't the impression you want to give to your website visitors.

 When the SSL Certificate is installed, then your website gets marked as safe, and your visitors will see something like this:

 If you don't have an SSL Certificate, the visitor is likely to see something like this: